 Don't do any heavy lifting until otherwise instructed.

 Wait to begin driving until your surgeon tells you it is OK.
-Have someone give you
+Don't drive if you take

-Gradually resume normal activities (this may take a few weeks).
+Gradually resume normal activities (this may take a few weeks) as directed by your

 Ask your healthcare provider when you can resume bathing, driving, working, and sexual

 When your healthcare provider approves, walk regularly for exercise.
 Consider 30 minutes,

 Watch your wounds for any swelling, redness, bleeding, or fluid leaking.